EdGrrr/csat2/doc/instruments.rst

 Testing Connection
 ..................

-To verify that your credentials and network access to the EarthCARE FTPS server are working, run:
+To verify that your credentials and network access to the EarthCARE server are working, run:

 .. code-block:: bash